Uses

 • iPhone 14 Pro: This thing is an ergonomic nightmare!

-(Previous: iPhone 11; also ergonomic nightmare.)
+(Previous: iPhone 11, also ergonomic nightmare; many more iPhones)

 • 2021, 16 inch MacBook Pro (M1 Pro): by far my favourite Mac I’ve owned!